Feature First

 The film takes this theme further by literally giving Owen the opportunity to become who he really is if he takes the plunge to leave the Midnight Realm, the realm controlled by Mr. Melancholy (Emma Portner), The Pink Opaque’s big bad, and go inside the TV show.
 And he, unfortunately, lets that chance pass him by multiple times.

 I think trans folk are able to resonate with these themes greatly.
-Many of us fantasize about some way we can turn into a character from the media that brings us some euphoria, or to leave our mundane existence and go on the fantastical journey that transition seems like.
+Many fantasize about some way to turn into a character from the media that brings some euphoria, or to leave a mundane existence and go on the fantastical journey that transition seems like.
 Schoenbrun illustrated this desire in quite a beautiful way in their film, but it’s something that cis audiences, many of whom are confident and content in their identity, may not be able to relate to.

 The Intrinsic Transness of 'I Saw the TV Glow'